-10.1.2 Titan 24 Geophysical Survey
+10.1.1 Titan 24 Geophysical Survey

 A Titan-24 geophysical survey was conducted in 2009 as an exploration tool to delineate potential porphyry style mineralization at depth within and surrounding the Red Chris deposit.
 The survey consisted of 13 parallel lines with 400m line separation with station spacing of 100m.
 DC, IP, and MT measurements were completed along each line.
 The survey line length was approximately 2.4km plus additional current injections up to 500m beyond the ends of the survey line for the DC/IP measurements.
 The DC/IP measurements were completed along a total of 30km (40.2km with current extension).
 The MT surveys were carried out along a total length of 30km.
-Finalized results and interpretations of the survey are pending as none of the outside targets have been drilled at this time.
+Final survey analysis and interpretations remains ongoing at the time of publication.

-10.1.3 Airborne Magnetic Survey
+10.1.2 Airborne Magnetic Survey